omkarcloud/google-maps-scraper/README.md

 4. has_phone
 5. has_website

-For instance, if you wish to obtain results with a minimum of 5 reviews, a maximum of 100 reviews, and a phone number (which is a desirable target for selling web development services), you can use the following configuration:
+For instance, if you wish to obtain results with a minimum of 5 reviews, a maximum of 100 reviews, and a phone number, you can use the following configuration:

 ```python
 class Task(BaseTask):